-At Woodwork 4 you may use logs in stone buildings (does not include Wells, Shrines, Temples) and Stone Towers.
+At Woodwork 4 you may use logs in stone buildings (does not include Wells nor Stone Walls) and in Stone Towers.
 Logs may replace up to 10% of stones in these structures, each Log replaces 10 Stones.

 12.2.3Stone buildings